11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 When the flow rate becomes inadequately low, quantity of air coming in contact with cooling coils will be reduced.
 As a result, the temperature of the coils will go very low to cause ice buildup.

-The dehumidification will be reduced and the dehumidifier compressor will shutoff, going into defrosting mode, to melt the ice.
+Consequently, dehumidification will be reduced, and your dehumidifier compressor will shutoff, going into defrosting mode, to melt the ice.

-If your dehumidifier keeps going in defrosting mode and you have not given a check to your filters for a while, then it is highly probable that unclean filter is the problem.
+Pro Tip: If your dehumidifier keeps going into defrosting mode and you have not given a check to your filters for a while, then it is highly probable that unclean filter is the problem.

 Solutions